top of page

 A few months ago, I had to replace the designated program that helped me edit settings and remap my Razer Tartarus Chroma, Synapse.
 Replaced by a similar program called Re:WASD, I tried setting up as much of the same settings as possible in hopes it would work better.

 However, as years went by, every year Synapse started to simply freeze, crash while minimized, or buggily erase maps with a slow increase of occurrences every time.
-More on those frustrations in this blog post, that lead me to search for a replacement with the least amount of bugs.
+More on those frustrations in this blog post, that lead me to search for a replacement with the least amount of bugs and crashes.
 The most promising one I found was Re:WASD, that while I had used up the free trial trying to understand in vain how it works, I was willing to buy it based on reviews and out of desperation for a replacement.
 The only thing it doesn't have is RGB settings but it was the least of my worries, as long as it worked.

 Re:WASD, 3 months later